 This sounds like all you have to do is plug a plug into a socket for the swarm to start doing its thing.
 This may work in theory, but it practice there are a few technical and regulatory details that need to be ironed out.
 On the technical side, for example: what is the ideal number of measuring points?
 How do the systems speak to one another?
 And what rules apply?
 How do you incorporate electro-mobility?
 How do you invoice costs?

 And then there are privacy issues that still need to be solved.
 These arise from the fact that the Swarm Conductor knows a lot about residents' usage data.
 And because German law allows each household to choose its own energy provider, it can be tricky to keep hold of a swarm over the long term.
 If, say, one member of a multi-occupancy building decides to break away, allocation of power becomes tricky for the rest of the fish in the swarm.
-What's more, power production currently only pays off if you use it yourself.

 This article was published in CHANCEN spring/summer 2017 "Erfolg in der digitalen Welt".to German edition